tinybit/ffmpeg_code_examples/README.md

 FFmpeg coding tutorial - learn how to code custom transmuxing, transcoding, metadata extraction, frame-by-frame reading and more

 ## Intro
 Welcome, weary traveller!
 Let me guess why you're here ;) Maybe because you've been trying to figure out how to use libav libraries (libavformat/libavcodec/etc) and failed miserably?
 Well, it's no suprise, given the fact that ffmpeg is a product made by engineers for engineers.
-Existing documentation is either lacking or outdated, examples you find online don't work for whatever reason.
+Existing documentation is either lacking or outdated, examples you find online don't work for whatever reason (most probably they are not compatible with latest FFmpeg source).
 This repo will hopefully help :3 I've spent a bit of time to research on ffmpeg internals while trying to figure out how to do remuxing and transcoding with libav.
 This repo is my attempt to share my findings and spare you some time.
-This repo was inspired by https://github.com/leandromoreira/ffmpeg-libav-tutorial, some other really useful pointers can be found here: https://ffmpeg.org/doxygen/trunk/examples.html
+Code in this repo is not just some snippets, each file is fully finished example that compiles and runs.
+This repo was inspired by https://github.com/leandromoreira/ffmpeg-libav-tutorial, some other really useful pointers can also be found here: https://ffmpeg.org/doxygen/trunk/examples.html

 ## Required software and dependencies
 We will need 3 things: